KarimAziev/picar-x-racer/README.md

 In the settings, you can specify the desired confidence level of the model.

-##### Using Custom Models Paths from Environment Variables
+##### Using Custom Models

 By default, the object detection feature utilizes the `YOLOv8n` model, optimized for real-time processing on devices like the Raspberry Pi.
-However, you can also specify paths to other models using environment variables, as detailed in the [Using Custom Models Paths from Environment Variables](#using-custom-models-paths-from-environment-variables) section below.
+However, you can also specify paths to other models using environment variables.

-You can also export the model for use with a Google Coral Accelerator.
-Instructions are provided in the [Using Google Coral Accelerator with a Raspberry Pi](#using-google-coral-accelerator) section below.

-To specify custom path locations for your YOLO models, you can leverage environment variables.
-This flexibility allows you to change the default paths without modifying the source code.
-You can set the environment variable `YOLO_MODEL_PATH`.

 **Using Terminal:**